LLM Flow Processes for Text-Conditioned Regression: Background and Related Work

 \citet{inverse-flows-pokle} and \citet{pseudoinverse-song} consider problems where the measurement model \(p_\text{meas}(\vec{z}|\vec{y}_1)\) is linear in \(\vec{y}_1\) plus Gaussian noise.
 Generalising a method of \citet{diffusion-inverse-chung}, they express

 and substitute the approximation;

-where \(\widehat{\vec{y}}_{1|t}(\vec{y}) \coloneq \E[\vec{Y}_1 | \vec{Y}_t = \vec{y}]\) is approximated using our flow network via \cref{eq:x1-from-flow}, and \(r_t\) is a time-dependent noise value that can depend on the data, which \citet{inverse-flows-pokle} argue should be set to \(r_t^2 = \sigma_t^2 / (\sigma_t^2 + \alpha_t^2)\).
+where \(\widehat{\vec{y}}_{1|t}(\vec{y}) \coloneq \E[\vec{Y}_1 | \vec{Y}_t = \vec{y}]\) is linearly derived from and approximated using our score network (see Eq.~\ref{eq:x1-from-flow} in \cref{appendix:flow-matching}), and \(r_t\) is a time-dependent noise value that can depend on the data, which \citet{inverse-flows-pokle} argue should be set to \(r_t^2 = \sigma_t^2 / (\sigma_t^2 + \alpha_t^2)\).
 Under this approximation the score correction can be written in closed form and used to guide diffusion towards the desired conditional.
-In practice because the measurement model may be learned separately from the diffusion model, an additional weighting may be added to the additional score to calibrate this.
-Using the correspondence between the score and the flow (Eq. \eqref{eq:flow-from-score}) this guidance for the score function can then be adapted into guidance via flow directly.
+In practice because the measurement model is learned separately from the diffusion model, the calibration of the models may not match; an additional multiplicative weighting may be added to the conditioning score to compensate for this.
+Using the correspondence between the score and the flow (Eq.~\ref{eq:flow-from-score}) this guidance for the score function can then be adapted into guidance via flow directly.
+We note further proposed methods for improving the performance of conditional sampling, such as using variance estimates in the approximation \cref{eq:basic-approximation-p1} \citep{rozet-em-diffusion}, or aligning the prior density \(p_0\) using Gaussian Processes \citep{DBLP:conf/iclr/KolloviehLLSG25}.